miniriley2012/swap/README.md

 swap [-v] file1 file2
 ```

-## Using As a Library

-If you want to use swap as a library for some reason then a static library can be built using CMake.

-Swap only exports a single function `swap_names`, that has the same interface as `renameat`.

 ## Known Issues

 On systems that support `RENAME_EXCHANGE` (or `RENAME_SWAP` on macOS) swap will issue a system call that